libremfg/rhize-docs/content/_index.md

     <a  href="{{< relref "graphql/_index.md">}}">
       <h2>GraphQL</h2>
       <p>
-        Dgraph gives you GraphQL, not a translation layer
+        BAAS gives you GraphQL, not a translation layer
       </p>
     </a>
   </div>